LittleDan9/markdown-manager/.github/instructions/development.instructions.md

 Ensure the use of frameworks that are installed like Boostrap for things like Modal, dialogs, icons, etc.
 If you need to add a new dependency, ask fist.
 Production deployment runs at https://littledan.com.
-Use this in simple browser for testing production deployments.
+Use this in simple browser for testing production deployments. backend code is using poetry for dependency management. frontend code is using npm for dependency management.
+When need to run command in the terminal that need run in a folder within root, use pushd and popd to ensure the terminal remains in the root directory.